ECB keeps key interest rate at historic low | DW | 24.10.2019

 The European Central Bank (ECB) announced Thursday it kept interest rates at record lows amid weak inflation, keeping its monetary policy unchanged and ending Mario Draghi's eight-year leadership at the bank in the same place he started.

+On Thursday, Draghi presided over his last policy meeting.
+The 72-year-old is expected to step-down at the end of the month, passing on the role of ECB president to Christine Lagarde, chairman of the International Monetary Fund.

+Draghi's departure comes amid growing concerns about the eurozone's economic vision and pressure on his successor to pull back on his relaxed new monetary policy.

-The bank, headquartered in Frankfurt, said it would hold current borrowing costs on an open-ended basis to encourage more stimulus.
+The bank, headquartered in Frankfurt, said it would hold borrowing costs at their present levels on an open-ended basis to encourage more stimulus.

 As of November 1, the 25-member governing council confirmed it would launch a 20 billion euros a month bond-buying scheme.